mrinalkumarjha/MicroserviceWithDotNet/README.md

 # What is RabbitMq ?
 	Rabbit Mq is message quing system.	some similar service is Apache Kafka, Msmq, Microsoft Azure service bus, Kestral, ActiveMq.
 	All transaction is kept in queue until consumer consume it.
 Following image show how transaction happens in rabbit mq.
+	RabbitMQ is an open source multi-protocol messaging broker.

 	![image](https://user-images.githubusercontent.com/3676282/141793643-b37c554a-71aa-4531-8a19-df65693651f2.png)